 - Keeping track of all resource-related information

-A resource manager needs to know not only what knowledge, skills, and experience each team member has, but also monitor their availability.
-Make also a note of the necessity to update this data if an employee has passed another exam or took a course and his/her skill set has changed.
+A resource manager needs to know not only what knowledge, skills, and experience each team member has, but also monitor their availability and capacity.
+Make also a note of the necessity to update this data if an employee has passed another exam or taken a course and his/her skill set has changed.

 - Allocating resources across projects based on related data and priorities